lune-org/lune/docs/pages/home/Running-Scripts.md

 This will look for the file `script-name.luau`**_<sup>[1]</sup>_** in a few locations:

 - The current directory
 - The folder `lune` in the current directory, if it exists
 - The folder `.lune` in the current directory, if it exists
+- The folder `lune` in the _home_ directory, if it exists
+- The folder `.lune` in the _home_ directory, if it exists

 ## 🎛️ Passing Command-Line Arguments